XpiritBV/vslive-docker-handson/10. Kubernetes/readme.md

 Both will have the same result.
 We prefer to use the file, since it makes things more reproducible

 ### Deploy the WebAPI
-We already pre-cooked a container image for you and pushed this to the docker hub.
+We already pre-cooked a container image for you and pushed this to the Docker hub.
 We can now define in a yaml specification we want to deploy our WebAPI service. for this create a yaml file with the name `webapi.yaml` and paste in the following contents:
 ```yaml
 apiVersion: extensions/v1beta1
 kind: Deployment